CodeYourFuture/syllabus/docs/finalproject/week-1/lesson.md

 _Led by trainees_

 Project Management boards are a tool that you can use to help you organise how you work.
+There are many tools in the market, but we use Github Projects.

 Create a copy of this Project Board to manage your work - [Project Board](https://github.com/orgs/CodeYourFuture/projects/13)